deanljohnson/Questify/README.md

 			 {atomicAction: 'report', actionArgs: [["pc", "giver:location"], ["giver", "enemy"]]}]);
 ````

-First, we start off by defining tags that we will need in setting the arguments to the startegies actions. "[ENEMY]:'enemy'" tells Questify to randomly select an object from the ENTITY array that you will pass to the generateQuest method and assign it the the tag of "enemy".
+First, we start off by defining tags that we will need in setting the arguments to the startegies actions. "[ENEMY]:'enemy'" tells Questify to randomly select an object from the ENEMY array that you will pass to the generateQuest method and assign it the tag of "enemy".
 Now, when defining the actions for this strategy, we can reference that tag, such as when we enter "enemy:location", which tells questify to find the enemy tag and access it's location property.

 Questify also defines three tags on it's own: